telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 {{endregion}}

 >important The vertical tab is serialized only when it is used as a value for a document variable.
-In all other cases, it  will be stripped from the document content on export.
+In all other cases, it is not included in the document content on export.

-## Using Vertical Tab in a DocumentVariableField
+## Using the Vertical Tab in a DocumentVariableField

 The suggested approach in scenarios that include export is to use a [document variable]({%slug radrichtextbox-features-document-variables%}) as a nested field.
 Using this approach, the field will be persisted when importing or exporting XAML and DOCX documents.

-#### __[C#] Example 5: Insert vertical in the switch of a merge field__
+#### __[C#] Example 5: Insert the vertical tab in the switch of a merge field__

 {{region radrichtextbox-features-mail-merge-Insert-new-line-in-merge-field_8}}